officialrajdeepsingh/awesome-nextjs/README.md

 7. [Nextjs Google Analytics](https://www.npmjs.com/package/nextjs-google-analytics) : Adding the google analaytics in your nextjs app.
 8. [Next MDX](https://www.npmjs.com/package/@next/mdx) : MDX library allows you to combine the JSX and markdown content.
 9. [Nextra](https://nextra.site/) : Nextra is a simple, powerful, and flexible site generation framework to build blogs and documents with Next.js and MDX.
-10. [Create t3-app](https://create.t3.gg/) : Build the full-stack application with TypeScript and Next.js app.
+10. [Create t3-app](https://create.t3.gg/) : Build the full-stack application with TypeScript,Prisma, tRPC, NextAuth, Tailwind CSS and Next.js app.